 Sociocracy, co-creation and facilitator training

-Sociocracy supports teams, workgroups and communities to collaborate in a way that people perceive as healthy, empowering and productive.
+Sociocracy supports teams, working groups and communities to collaborate in a healthy, empowering and productive way.
 It brings the group’s collective intelligence into play and ensures that all perspectives are heard.
-Yet the decision-making process is fast, for the method elegantly prevents long tiring debates between opposing views.
-Synergy and collaboration increases with training, thereby also productivity.
+The method elegantly prevents long tiring debates between opposing views.
+Synergy and collaboration increases with training, thereby also productivity and the speed of decision making.
 Read more below.

 This course is for leaders, facilitators, teams and other people, who want collaboration to be driven by inspiration & commitment rather than obligation (have to).
 Sociocracy is also called “Dynamic governance” because the organizational structure is flexible and changes according to the needs of the organization.
 Thus the structure is subordinate to content and direction, rather than accidently controlling content and direction, as it so often happens.

-The course gives you a full overview over sociocracy, how it relates to various leadership styles and trains you in the functions needed to implement it in your team.
-Thoughtstorm, a simple, but proven method to create synergy, common ground and commitment in a team adds an extra dimension, which makes the decision making process even more efficient.
+The course gives you a full overview over sociocracy, how it relates to various leadership styles and practical training in the functions needed to implement it in your team.
+Thought storm, a simple, but proven method to create synergy, common ground and commitment in a team adds an extra dimension, which makes the decision making process even more efficient.

 During the course you will